LedgerHQ/connect-kit/examples/next-wagmi/README.md

 $ pnpm dev
 ```

-You should now see a "Ledger" button and be able to interact with your Ledger wallet using the Ledger Extension or Ledger Live.
+If you now open the app in your browser (usually in http://localhost:3000/) you should now see a "Ledger" button and be able to interact with your Ledger wallet using Ledger Live.

+For more information see

+- [wagmi Documentation](https://wagmi.sh) - Learn how to interact with Ethereum.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn how to build a Next.js application.